sogaiu/janet-subprocess-notes/README.md

     scheduled to run by the event loop" or "a fiber on the event loop".

+* signal - a value "raised" by a fiber during its execution.  an ancestor fiber that has an appropriate "mask" can trap / block / capture (and examine) such values and take some kind of action.

+  note that this kind of signal is different from an operating system's signal which is used by `os/proc-kill` and `os/sigaction`.

 * stream - one of two methods of communication between tasks.
 (See channel for anotrher.)
 They are wrappers around file descriptors and operate on streams of bytes.
 Streams can communicate across